It is estimated that 72% of South Sudan’s population requires urgent humanitarian assistance in 2022.

 In addition, EU humanitarian funds support addressing critical humanitarian needs through emergency lifesaving activities, particularly when facing new shocks.

 EU-funded humanitarian projects also provide protection assistance to displaced people and those affected by trauma and widespread violence, including children, women and girls.
 The protection of children and women is a priority for the EU given the extreme levels of violence and the use of sexual violence as a weapon of war.

 The EU continues to strongly support principled humanitarian assistance and advocate for the protection of humanitarian workers and their safe and sustained access to all parts of the country.

-In addition, in 2021, the European Commission provided €100 million in humanitarian assistance to support the rollout of vaccination campaigns in countries in Africa with critical humanitarian needs and fragile health systems, including €2.8 million for South Sudan.
+In addition, in 2021, the European Commission provided €100 million for COVID-19 vaccination in countries in Africa with critical humanitarian needs and fragile health systems.
+South Sudan received €2.8 million from this funding.

 Facts & figures

-Over 1.6 million people are internally displaced (OCHA)
+Over 2 million people are internally displaced.
+(OCHA)